delenne/MiniLB/README.md

 # MiniLB
 Minimalist LBM Code

-This code compute a Poiseuille flow into a pipe using Lattice Boltzmann Method (LBM) with D2Q9 scheme and BJK operator.
+This code compute a flow into a pipe using Lattice Boltzmann Method (LBM) with D2Q9 scheme and BJK operator.

 ## Parameters
 All physical parameters are included at the begining of the main file and are given in lattice units.